Bergische Synagoge

 How long should I spend visiting?

-Visitors typically spend around one to two hours at the Bergische Synagoge, allowing ample time for exploration and reflection.
+Visitors typically spend about an hour at the Bergische Synagoge, allowing time to explore the space and absorb its significance.

 Is photography allowed?

-Photography policies can vary, so it is advisable to check for specific guidelines regarding photography within the synagogue.
+Photography policies may vary, so it is best to check upon arrival for any specific guidelines regarding photography within the synagogue.

 Are there guided tours?